A Survey of PPG's Application in Authentication

-We have found that many studies have successfully applied PPG signals to authentication through an extensive literature survey.
-The PPG signal has unparalleled advantages over traditional biometric features.
-However, research on PPG-based authentication is in its infancy.
+Many studies propose to use PPG signals for authentication because PPG signals have unparalleled advantages over traditional biometric features.
+However, research on PPG-based authentication is in its infancy, especially when interacting with artificial intelligent models.
 To help future research, we discuss the current challenges and future research directions.